sahilsharma04/log-analysis-udacity/readme.md

 How to run

-change directory to vagrant directory then vagrant up command to run the vagrant on vm

-then vagrant ssh to login into vm

-change directory to vagrant

-use command psql -d news -f newsdata.sql to load database
+change directory to vagrant directory then vagrant up command to run the vagrant on vm vagrant ssh to login into vm change directory to vagrant use command psql -d news -f newsdata.sql to load database